slipke/csm_ss15_sem_team_vagrant/java-jboss/chef/README.md

 ## Dependencies of needed Software or existing Chef recieps (Cookbooks)

 ###Needed Software
-If you use the Vagrant solution you only have to install [vagrant](https://www.vagrantup.com/) and [virtualbox](https://www.virtualbox.org/).
-Additionally you will need the [vagrant-berkshelf plugin](https://github.com/berkshelf/vagrant-berkshelf).
-For installation tutorials read the [vagrant-berkshelf plugin](https://github.com/berkshelf/vagrant-berkshelf) README.
+If you use the Vagrant solution you only have to install [Vagrant](https://www.vagrantup.com/) and [Virtualbox](https://www.virtualbox.org/).
+Additionally you will need the [Vagrant-Berkshelf Plugin](https://github.com/berkshelf/vagrant-berkshelf).
+For installation tutorials read the [Vagrant-Berkshelf Plugin](https://github.com/berkshelf/vagrant-berkshelf) README.
 If you use this cookbook as a standalone projekt you have to install Chef.

 ### Cookbooks